 Remove from oven.
 Once cooled, scoop out the seeds from the pears.

-- Place your honey roasted pears in a blender or food processor with vanilla and 2 tbsp juice or water.
+- Place your honey roasted pears in a blender or food processor with vanilla and 2 tablespoon juice or water.
 Blend until puréed.

 - Add puréed pears to large glass pitcher or glass serving bowl.
 Let it chill before serving.